Alternative Credit Programs

 Kent State University awards academic credit for military coursework according to recommendations listed on the Joint Services Transcript (JST).
 All eligible credits must be recognized by the American Council on Education (ACE).
 Kent State awards Military Transfer Assurance Guide (MTAG) coursework for articulated credit as established by the Ohio Board of Regents.
 Service members can visit Kent State’s credit transfer website for information regarding requesting and submitting military transcripts.

-Service Examinations – advanced-standing credit is awarded for some experiences in basic training that are equivalent to specific beginning physical education (PEB) courses at Kent State University.
+Service Examinations – advanced-standing credit is awarded for some experiences in basic training that are equivalent to specific beginning Physical Activity, Wellness and Sport (PWS) courses at Kent State University.
 Credit is awarded on the basis of recommendations from the School of Teaching, Learning and Curriculum Studies in the College of Education, Health and Human Services.

 In order for credit to be granted in any of the above areas, a transcript or certificate of completion or a veterans DD 214 form is required.
 In addition, Kent State reserves the right to set the percentile score that is necessary for satisfactory performance in a course and for the granting of credit.
 Credit will not be given for duplicate work taken through any of these agencies.